 The struggle to control your impulsive overeating, or binge eating, may be particularly challenging, but if you understand the problem you can find your solution.

 Okay, honestly, how many times have you found yourself covered in the salty dust of your chips, looking down into an empty packet and wondering: “What just happened?”
 Did you ever find yourself in a McDonald’s drive-thru ordering a meal but suddenly recalling that you are on your way home to have dinner?
 Have you entered a meeting room and made a beeline for a plate of muffins because you needed one immediately, followed by another one straight after, before you could concentrate – though the funny thing is you had just eaten lunch.
 Do you often eat without even being hungry, just because you ‘had’ to have something?

-Next time you face something difficult, try something different.
-For a few weeks opt for relaxation, body scans, breathing techniques, mindfulness techniques and exercise to help you to deal with your difficult emotions.
+Next time you face something difficult, try this approach.
+For a few weeks, opt for relaxation, body scans, breathing techniques, mindfulness techniques and exercises to help you to deal with your difficult emotions.
 Seek professional help but also learn how to self-soothe and to cope with your emotions in an adaptive way.

 I know that it is not easy and that many of us struggle with impulsive binge eating, but it can be done.
 If you are finally ready to face this issue and to try to deal with the issues of managing your difficult emotions by ways other than impulsive overeating – ask for help.
 Visit www.impulsivity.com.au where we have developed a program just for you that will help you to deal with the real issue and get your life under control.